Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Method of artificial barriers

 \begin{lemma} Let $p \geq 2$ and let $r \in [0,T]$.
 Suppose Assumption~\ref{ass:Lip} is satisfied and let $X$ and $Y$ be $\mathcal{F}_{t}$-adapted stochastic processes only taking values in $D$.
 Then

 In particular,

-\end{lemma} \begin{remark} In the same way as for Lemma~\ref{lem:IntffNerr}, the estimates in Lemma~\ref{lem:IntggNerr} are also true with $\sup_{s \in [0,t]} |Y(s)|^{p}$ replaced with $\sup_{s \in [0,t]} |X(s)|^{p}$.
-In this case, the constant depends on the Lipschitz constant of $g_{N}$ on $D$ (which can be chosen to be independent of $N$) instead of $L_{g}$. \end{remark} The proof of Lemma~\ref{lem:IntggNerr} is also standard. \begin{proof}[Proof of Lemma~\ref{lem:IntggNerr}] Let $p \geq 2$.
+\end{lemma} If $b=\infty$, then the constants are independent of $a$ and $b$. \begin{remark} In the same way as for Lemma~\ref{lem:IntffNerr}, the estimates in Lemma~\ref{lem:IntggNerr} are also true with $\sup_{s \in [0,t]} |Y(s)|^{p}$ replaced with $\sup_{s \in [0,t]} |X(s)|^{p}$. \end{remark} The proof of Lemma~\ref{lem:IntggNerr} is also standard. \begin{proof}[Proof of Lemma~\ref{lem:IntggNerr}] Let $p \geq 2$.
 We apply the BDG inequality and Jensen's inequality for integrals (requires $p \geq 2$) to see that

 and the same argument as we used in the proof of Lemma~\ref{lem:IntffNerr} gives us

 where we also used Lemma~\ref{lem:fNgNdiff}.
 Thus, we have arrived at the desired estimate

 \end{proof}